matter-labs/ansible-en-role/README.md

 3. **OPTIONAL**: If you already have external-node, you can copy tree directory to new host.
 Copy external-node database tree to `{{ storage_directory }}/db`.

-**Keep in mind, tree should be older than PostgreSQL database backup.**
+**Keep in mind, external-node tree should be older than PostgreSQL database backup.**

 4. Run ansible-playbook using this role.
 We recommend encrypting next variables with ansible-vault or some another way: